thewtex/thesis/tcd/tcd.rst

   |tx_content_long|: Example content of Multidop-L2 *TX?* file.

-A GUI was built to retrospectivly inspect the recorded data using PyQt4 [Various2011]_ and Veusz [Sanders2010]_.
+A GUI was built to retrospectively inspect the recorded data using PyQt4 [Various2011]_ and Veusz [Sanders2010]_.
 To expedite analysis of the data collected over an hour time period, three plots of the peak velocity waveform are displayed at three time scales, i.e. the entire acquisition, a 100 second